Darkwood: Chapter 1

 It is implied in a cutscene that the Trader stumbled across the Doctor's cottage and rescued the Stranger, bringing him back to a hideout in the Dry Meadow.
 The Stranger first explores the underground entrance to make sure the Doctor has not gone through with the key, but finds that the door has not been opened in a while.
-The player may then side with the Wolfman or the Musician in order to find the Doctor, or accomplish this by his own devices.
+The player may then side with the Wolfman or the Musician to find the Doctor, or accomplish this by their own devices.

 Once finding the Doctor in the train wreck (either by exploring his house from the prologue, or getting an appointment from the Musician), he will attempt to resist the Stranger.
 Several outcomes are available, including killing the Doctor for his key or allowing him to accompany the player through the underground passage.
 One way or another, progressing through the armoured door leads to the end of Chapter 1.